saomyaraj/Attendi-Fi/Readme.md

-# Campus-Sync
+# Attendi-Fi

 ## Overview

-Campus-Sync is a comprehensive solution for tracking student attendance.
+Attendi-Fi is a comprehensive solution for tracking student attendance.
 This project enables professors to manage attendance records for multiple subjects and students, providing an efficient and accurate way to monitor student attendance.

 ## Features